-- ✓ Roll out a new approach to debt and advice services working with advice providers to deliver a single service that focuses on a sustainable resolution.
-We will ensure that this approach targets different groups, including different age groups - ✓ Maintain a financial inclusion plan setting out key actions undertaken to tackle financial inclusion covering advice, access to affordable financial products, digital exclusion and wider Council support - ✓ Continue strategically to support the local credit union to provide an alternative community based savings scheme and loan product - ✓ Maintain a dual approach to child poverty in the the Child Poverty Plan, both aiming to maximise income and tackle complex needs. - ✔ Progress proactive actions to remove barriers to parental employment and develop more affordable childcare for families on low incomes A steady job?
-The UK's record on labour market security and stability since the millennium, Resolution Foundation, 2015 - ✓ Ensure these key inequalities are addressed in the poverty strategy which we will develop - ✓ Consider as part of the Poverty Strategy and Young Futures Commission whether there are any other actions that local government or local partners can take to tackle generational wealth inequalities Affordability and availability of childcare According to Hackney's most recent Childcare Sufficiency Statement, overall, Hackney has sufficient capacity across the sector to meet childcare demand.
+- Roll out a new approach to debt and advice services working with advice providers to deliver a single service that focuses on a sustainable resolution.
+We will ensure that this approach targets different groups, including different age groups - Maintain a financial inclusion plan setting out key actions undertaken to tackle financial inclusion covering advice, access to affordable financial products, digital exclusion and wider Council support - Continue strategically to support the local credit union to provide an alternative community based savings scheme and loan product - Ensure that child poverty remains a focus within the Poverty Reduction Strategy and that there is a dual focus to this work, so that we are aiming to maximise income and tackle complex needs - Progress proactive actions to remove barriers to parental employment and develop more affordable childcare for families on low incomes - Ensure these key inequalities are addressed in the poverty strategy which we will develop - Consider as part of the Poverty Strategy and Young Futures Commission whether there are any other actions that local government or local partners can take to tackle generational wealth inequalities

+Affordability and availability of childcare

+According to Hackney's most recent Childcare Sufficiency Statement, overall, Hackney has sufficient capacity across the sector to meet childcare demand.
 Day nurseries and after school provision is less expensive than the London average, but Hackney average wages are also lower than the London average.
 Childminders are more expensive than the London average.

-A small sample of parents were surveyed as part of developing this statement and over three quarters (77 %) felt that that childcare was too expensive and this is also the view of people engaged through the development of the Community Strategy.
+A small sample of parents were surveyed as part of developing this statement and over three quarters (77%) felt that that childcare was too expensive and this is also the view of people engaged through the development of the Community Strategy.

-✓ Continue to provide our free childcare offer and to work with providers to increase capacity Hackney Childcare Sufficiency Statement 2015 OBJECTIVE TWO Identify and tackle disadvantage and discrimination that is linked to a protected characteristic
+Continue to promote free childcare offer and to work with providers to increase capacity

+Objective 2 Identify and tackle disadvantage and discrimination that is linked to a protected characteristic

-Whilst poverty and socio-economic disadvantage is the key driver of inequality, we also recognise that people can be disadvantaged and discriminated against because of a protected characteristic.
-For example because of their gender, race or age.
-Furthermore, some groups experience societal discrimination which means that they are more likely to experience structural inequality and therefore more likely to be poorer and be disadvantaged.
-We therefore want proactively to tackle disadvantage and discrimination, which might be borne out of a range of factors such as prejudice or stereotyping.
+Whilst poverty and socio-economic disadvantage are the main causes of inequality, we also recognise that people can be disadvantaged and discriminated because of a protected characteristic.
+For example because of their sex, race or age.
+Furthermore, some groups experience societal discrimination which means that they are more likely to be poorer and be disadvantaged.
+This is known as "structural inequality".

+We therefore need proactively to tackle disadvantage and discrimination, which might be rooted in prejudice and stereotyping, rather than rely on a mainstream approach which offers equality of opportunity to all.
 This includes tackling issues which could be institutional, whether overt or covert, and considering how we build trust with certain communities that have experienced discrimination.
 There might also be cultural barriers within communities which disadvantage people further.

-People can also experience multiple discrimination and disadvantage for example because of race, gender and ethnicity (this is called intersectionality).
+People can also experience multiple discrimination and disadvantage for example because of sex, race and ethnicity (this is called (intersectionality).

 The priorities which we have identified are based on an analysis of data about inequalities and set out the additional proactive responses which we want to take.
-We want to focus on these priorities alongside a focus on poverty and socioeconomic disadvantage because no one should be treated differently or disadvantaged because of prejudice.
-This is not about "identity politics," it is about taking full action to address all the drivers of inequality.
-All Groups Tackling health inequalities by making physical activity more accessible
+We want to focus on these priorities alongside a focus on poverty and socioeconomic disadvantage.
+This is not about "identity politics" or favouring certain groups.
+It is about taking full action to address inequalities.
+This will ultimately benefit everyone, because there is clear evidence2 that everyone benefits from a more equal society.